mikiemapo/AZ-104-Critical-Priorities-Study-Deck/README.md

 # AZ-104 Critical Priorities Study Deck

-This repository contains a focused Anki deck of 26 high-priority questions designed specifically to address critical weak areas identified in AZ-104 exam performance, particularly the App Service & Containers domain (20% failure rate) and enhanced compute topics.
+This repository contains a focused Anki deck of multiple choice questions designed specifically to address critical weak areas identified in AZ-104 exam performance, particularly the App Service & Containers domain (20% failure rate) and enhanced compute topics.

 ## About This Deck